by Julie Schauer | Feb 5, 2012 | Ancient Art, Exhibition Reviews, Greek Art, Memorials, Renaissance Art, Sculpture, The Middle Ages

 by Julie Schauer | Feb 10, 2010 | Lorado Taft, Memorials, Sculpture

 Taft sheathed him in a blanket and simplified his form to focus on the face.
-The main ingredient is concrete, an interesting contrast to the wild environment, and to the more radiant granite and bronze of tomb memorials.
-Using a hollow core and iron tie rods, Taft and his student John Prasuhn created a broad sweeping column for the body leading up to the sad, heroic face.
+The main ingredient is concrete, an interesting contrast to the wild environment.
+(It also differs from the more radiant granite and bronze of his tomb memorials.)
+Taft and his student John Prasuhn modeled the statue using a hollow core and iron tie rods.
+They created a broad sweeping column for the body leading up to the sad, heroic face.

-Lorado Taft possessed a grand vision–equal to Black Hawk’s, for his students and art, but his reputation as a sculptor seems to be regional.
-An influential writer and teacher at the Art Institute, he made a large Fountain of Time near the University of Chicago, The Blind at the University of Illinois in Urbana, and the Columbus Monument at the Union Station in Washington.
+Lorado Taft possessed a grand vision–equal to Black Hawk’s, for his students and art, but his reputation as a sculptor waned.
+An influential writer and teacher at the Art Institute, he made a large Fountain of Time near the University of Chicago.
+He also made Alma Mater and The Blind at the University of Illinois in Urbana.
+The Columbus Monument at the Union Station in Washington, DC is one of his national commissions.
 An online group follows his work.

 Recent Comments